-As of the date of the Statement of Financial Position, the Company meets the financial covenants, with shareholders' equity as of the date of the Statement of Financial Position of approx. NIS 18.1 billion and a net financial debt to net assets ratio of approx. 28%.
+As of the date of the Statement of Financial Position, the Company complies with the financial covenants, with the Company's shareholders' equity as of the date of the Statement of Financial Position being approx. NIS 20.7 billion and the net financial debt to net assets ratio being approx. 31%.